rahul-gharat/dronahq-docs/docs/rest-apis/api_authentication.md

 ### OAuth - PKCE

-OAuth 2.0 with the PKCE method is an advanced security approach that DronaHQ provides for REST API configuration.
+OAuth 2.0 with the PKCE method is an advanced security approach REST API configuration.

 It enhances the security of OAuth 2.0 by mitigating Cross-Site Request Forgery (CSRF) and authorization code injection attacks.
 The PKCE method enables applications to leverage OAuth 2.0 flows even in scenarios involving open or untrusted clients, ensuring the most reliable and secure authentication mechanism.